spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/thresholds/managing-threshold-settings.md

 ## Managing Threshold Settings

-To configure threshold settings:
+To configure threshold settings, do the following:
-1. On the **Edit Threshold Settings** page, from the drop-down list, select the tax set that will be applied to the threshold.
+1. On the **Edit Threshold Settings** page, from the drop-down list, select the tax set to apply to the threshold.
 2. Click **Save**.